textX/Arpeggio/docs/index.rst

 final robot location.

 Semantic analysis can do a complex stuff.
-For example, see `peg_peg.py <https://github.com/igordejanovic/Arpeggio/blob/master/examples/peg_peg.py>`_ example where the PEG parser for the given language is built using semantic analysis.
+For example, see `peg_peg.py <https://github.com/igordejanovic/Arpeggio/blob/master/examples/peg_peg.py>`_ example and `PEGVisitor <https://github.com/igordejanovic/Arpeggio/blob/master/arpeggio/peg.py>`_ class where the PEG parser for the given language is built using semantic analysis.

 SemanticResults